Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Have someone drive you home from the hospital.

 It’s normal to find a small bruise or lump at the insertion site.
+The lump may be the collagen plug or stitch that you feel, or a small bruise.
 These common side effects should disappear within a few weeks.

 Contact your healthcare provider right away if you have any of these: